sam3016/daterangepicker_fm/README.md

 <br><br>
 Windows: Users\username\AppData\Local\FileMaker\Extensions\AddonModules

+<h2>Notice</h2>
+Please do not change the value of the value list, it may not support those values and display an error.

+<h2>History</h2>
+ver 0.1.1
+<br><br>
+Fixing the issues of blank page of configurator of all languages other than English.

 <h2>Contact</h2>
-If there are any issue you found, please contact me through GitHub or email me(samhui007@protonmail.com).
+If there are any issue you found, please contact me through GitHub or Twitter.

 <h2>Current Issues</h2>
 It is not working in Swedish and may be other languages as well.